Banks of the Ohio: Other recordings

 The song appears in, and gives the title for, the 2013 album Oh, Willie, Please... a collection of folk murder ballads, by alt-folk musical project Vandaveer.
 The band made a live 78 acetate recording in 2011.

 A Czech version, entitled "Náklaďák", was recorded by Petra Černocká, as a single in 1975 and was later recorded as the title track for her 1994 album.

+A German version, titled "Das Haus am Rhein" was released in Michael Holm's 1981 album "Im Jahr der Liebe".

 A Slovenian version, titled "Dravski most" (The Drava Bridge) was recorder by Neca Falk in 1994.
 The lyrics were adapted by a well known Slovenian singer-songwriter Tomaž Domicelj.

 Legacy

 The song and its title served as the theme song for, and title of, a long-running radio series broadcast of bluegrass music on WAMU-PBS and Bluegrass Country, hosted by Fred Bartenstein and produced for the International Bluegrass Music Museum, near the Ohio River in Owensboro, Kentucky.

 Michigan bluegrass singer Missy Armstrong has recorded a play on this song entitled "Ain't Going Down to the River", in which the female singer recognizes that in too many songs, girls get killed at the banks of too many rivers.